 After identifying user's paint points and coming out with design principles,

-I brainstormed several ideas and run a speed dating with students to get feedback.
-Here is what I found:
+I brainstormed several ideas and ran a speed dating with students to get feedback.
+Here are what I found:

-● People really like solutions situated in grocery shopping context.
-They provide real-time assistance helping them make the decision.
+● People like solution situated in grocery shopping context.
+It provides real-time assistance helping them make the decision.

 ● Information about time and money is important.